La 1 (Spanish TV channel): Portugal

 The channel was formerly available in northern Portugal through a network of illegal relays.
-These relays were used as an alternative to the existing RTP monopoly.
+These relays were used as an alternative to the existing RTP monopoly prior to the 1990s.

 Criticism and controversy

 Due to its status as a public service and pioneer television channel in Spain, La 1 has been criticized on numerous occasions for aspects related to its programming.
 Within TVE's offer, the first channel has been characterized by a general offer that competes directly with a private television, relegating any alternative or public service space to La 2.
 This practice has been maintained even after the withdrawal of advertising in 2010.

 The Association of Viewers and Radio Listeners (ATR) denounced in 2005 that La 1 had been the channel that had broken the Self-regulation Code on Television Content and Children the most times, a total of 169 times.
 For its part, the management of the channel assured that many of the documented complaints had been based on "subjective criteria".

 Since 2014, there has been a debate on television schedules in Spain: for reasons of screen share, prime time has been delayed in recent years until 10:30 p.m. and many programs ended at dawn.
 That same year, TVE signed an agreement with the Ministry of Health, Social Services and Equality for a "healthy use of television", which implied bringing forward the programming hours and ending them before 00:00.
 However, La 1 has not fulfilled the commitment in its prime time and some programs such as the MasterChef Celebrity final have even ended at two in the morning.